 - Add the carrot and bell pepper and stir fry a couple pf minutes until they begin to soften to your liking.
 Transfer to the bowl with the mushrooms.

 - Add the bok choy leaves to the pan and a drizzle of the sauce if needed and cook until the bok choy is wilted but still al dente then transfer to the bowl with the rest of the veggies.
+(Alternatively you could blanch the bok choy for 2 minutes before adding it to the stir fry).

 - Add the jackfruit pieces to the skillet and stir fry with another drizzle of the sauce until coated all over and gets a little color.